 1. MCLR affects the floating interest rates

-The lender will offer you with two options whenever you apply for a property loan.
-The first is fixed interest rate and the second is floating interest rate.
-Fixed interest rate allows you the ability to refinance the loan after a certain time to avail low-interest rate.
-On the other hand, floating interest rate makes your interests get influenced by the changes in the market.
+The lender will offer you two options whenever you apply for a property loan.
+The first is a fixed interest rate and the second is a floating interest rate.
+A fixed interest rate allows you the ability to refinance the loan after a certain time to avail low-interest rate.
+On the other hand, a floating interest rate makes your interests get influenced by changes in the market.

 2. Different MCLR rates for Different Tenures

 RBI guidelines state that all financial institutions need to submit different MCLR rates for different tenures and this tenure can go from one month to three years.
 These reset clauses depend on the tenure of the loan, making your loan interest amount revised after a given period.